Soham-Gaonkar/Soham-Gaonkar/README.md

-# Hi!
+# Hi !
 I am Soham Gaonkar

 # 💫 About Me:
 🔭 I’m currently pursuing a BTech degree in Artificial intelligence at IIT Gandhinagar.<br>